Shakthi-lakshmanan-2006/KodeKloud_devops_challenge/Day 69.md

 Step 1: Access Jenkins UI
 ```

-# Click on the 'Jenkins' button in the KodeKloud lab environment.
+### Click on the 'Jenkins' button in the KodeKloud lab environment

-# Login with the following credentials:
+### Login with the following credentials

 Username: admin
 Password: Adm!n321